SAMMISolutions/docs/doc_posts/_commands-twitch-misc/twitch-delete-eventsub-subscription.md

 Deletes a custom Twitch EventSub subscription.
 This lets you unsubscribe from any Twitch EventSub event.

-{% include alert.html text="You will need to use <a href='/docs/commands/twitch-misc#getactiveeventsubsubscriptions'>Get Active Event Sub Subscriptions</a> in order to get the internal reference Id for the subscription." type="warning" %}
+{% include alert.html text="You will need to use <a href='/docs/commands/twitch-misc#getactiveeventsubsubscriptions'>Get Active EventSub Subscriptions</a> in order to get the internal reference ID for the subscription." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------